 Paudash Trail Blazers Snowmobile Club has just over 300 km of amazing trails extending from Gooderham to near Bancroft, and from just north of Apsley to the south end of Algonquin Park.
 Trails connect to other great trails going in every direction.
 Visit the Paudash Trailblazers Facebook page for more information.
 The Paudash Trailblazers Snowmobile Club is listed with the Ontario Federation of Snowmobile Clubs (OFSC) as part of District 2 (Central eastern Region).

-festival that offers eight weeks of free admission concerts that showcase renowned musicians in a beautiful gathering place at the end of the rapids (Nogojiwanong) on the shores of picturesque Little Lake.
+A festival that offers eight weeks of free admission concerts that showcase renowned musicians in a beautiful gathering place at the end of the rapids (Nogojiwanong) on the shores of picturesque Little Lake.

 The uniqueness of the festival is born of this place; the once mighty electric city transformed by grit and determination into an even mightier creative city.
 The summer sees Peterborough sparked alive by the blossoming of its natural landscape, the fruits of which are found at the farmer’s markets, along the waterways, in the forests and campgrounds.